crisperdue/prooftoys-site/content/_index.md

 proofs.

 **Simplicity.** The logic used by Prooftoys has also been chosen specifically for beginners.
-For example its rule of inference in simple situations is just a modest generalization of what is taught in any high school course in basic algebra.
+For example its single rule of inference is just a modest generalization of what is taught in any high school course in basic algebra.

 Statements in the logic are simply formulas with constants, variables, and functions.
 Prooftoys reduces the number of concepts to a minimum,